PeterMosmans/ansible-role-dokuwiki/README.md

 **dokuwiki_preconfigure**: When true, apply configuration templates to preconfigure Dokuwiki.
 If not specified or false, Dokuwiki will be 'unconfigured'.
 See below in the preconfigure chapter which variables can be used in the configuration templates.
+Note that when this variable is true, it will (re-)template and overwrite the Dokuwiki configuration.

 The following configuration files are templated:
 - `/conf/acl.auth.php`
 - `/conf/local.php`